 Keeping the bacon fat in the pan, while still hot, add the green bell pepper pieces and cook for just 30 seconds and remove from the pan.

+Pour out the bacon fat and wipe out the pan.
 Put the eggs into a good-sized mixing bowl and beat just to mix them up.
 Add a bit of oil to the pan and let it get hot.
 Add a small amount of the eggs to the pan to set the bottom of the frittata to prevent sticking.
 Turn the heat down to medium low.
-Mix the corned beef hash into the eggs.
+Mix the peppers and bacon into the eggs.
 Pour the mixture into the pan.
 Cook this for about 5 minutes to set the bottom and sides.

 Preheat the broiler.
-Place the pan under the broiler, about 6 to 7 inches below.
+When the 5 minutes cooking on the stove are up, place the pan under the broiler, about 6 to 7 inches below.
 Cook until the top is set and just starts to brown.
 This is about 1–1/2 to 2 minutes for me, but watch closely.

 Remove from the broiler, loosen up the sides with a spatula if necessary, and slide the frittata out onto the serving plate.